sandeep194920/SnippetCodes/README.md

 - field obj has the values passed as props inside the jsx
 - form is the additional values (we worry only about field abd meta)
 - meta will provide addtional info such as error, visited etc

+### Nested object - formik values

+- we know that initialValues represent the form data.
+This is the one that stores form data as key value pairs.
+Now can we have nested object for initialValues?
+- Let's say I have a facebook and twitter link inputs in the form and I want to group them as social.
+Then my initialValues form must have social key and inside that I should have fb and twitter
+- To achieve this, we can add social as key and set value as an object having fb and twitter.
+Also, in the form, in Field we add name='social.facebook' and name='social.twitter'